 The main features and structures of Tintagel are spread over the mainland and the island (really a peninsula attached to the mainland by a narrow neck of land).
 They include:

-- The island courtyard: the remains of the main part of Earl Richard's castle.
-The ruins include the great hall, the kitchens and the lodgings.
+- The Island Courtyard: The remains of the main part of Earl Richard's castle include the great hall, the kitchens, and the lodgings.
 You will have to put your imagination on overdrive to see what may have been located in these stony ruins.

 - The Visitor's Center: The center at the bottom of the site includes an exhibition about the development of the site, the various periods in which it was occupied and the important historical and mythical figures associated with it.
 The exhibition also continues on a series of outdoor panels, located across the site, that explain what you are seeing while you are there.

 Exploring this site is safe if you stick to the paths and staircases protected by handrails.
 But it can be challenging if you are worried about heights and precipitous hills that end in cliffs.
 You also need to be reasonably fit to fully enjoy the site because there are a lot of steep steps.
 From the mainland castle, there are 148 steps to the island and the wooden door that leads into Earl Richard's Great Hall.
 The Dark Age settlement begins beyond the Great Hall.
 The site is considered family friendly, but it is also spread across rocky, uneven terrain and parents need to be attentive to the hazards.